vamos-23/IdeaPilot/README.md

 >The backend environment for IdeaPilot runs on Render's free tier, which puts the server instance to sleep after 15 minutes of inactivity to save resources.

->**What this means for you:** If you open the app for the first time after a period of quiet, the very first action requiring the central server (like pulling data or interacting with the chat) might take **up to 50 seconds** to process while the Node.js container boots back up.
+>**What this means for you:** If you open the app for the first time after a period of inactivity, the very first action requiring the central server (like pulling data or interacting with the chat) might take **up to 50 seconds** to process while the Node.js container boots back up.

 >**How it was handled:** To help make this lag less noticeable, the frontend app kicks off an asynchronous *pre-warm ping* the exact moment it mounts.
 This triggers the server's boot sequence in the background while you are looking at the initial splash or onboarding screens, giving the system a head start.
 While the backend might not be instantly available if you rush straight to the AI chat screen, this approach significantly cuts down the waiting time.
-Once the free-tier instance is fully awake, typical API requests and Redis lookups process smoothly in single-digit milliseconds.
+Once the free-tier instance is fully awake, typical API requests and Redis lookups process smoothly in milliseconds.

 ---